turkeryilmaz/openairinterface5g/tools/flight_test/README.md

 delivery.
 RRC_CONNECTED or fresh PHY samples alone do not cancel it.
 The native DRB observation clears when the context is released, suspended, or reset.

+## gNB recovery and radio-health evidence

+The same `flight = "log recovery";` setting enables a gNB session supervisor.
+It does not use UE attach, TUN, IP-address, PDU-session, NAS, DRB, or cell-acquisition deadlines.
+A gNB may retry only an unexpected nonzero worker exit after **two fresh, ordered, active snapshots for one device slot** show an increase in either `tx_send_accepted_samples` or `rx_returned_samples`.
+The first static snapshot, requested TX samples, counters from different slots, stale/reordered snapshots, startup failures, and clean unclassified exits do not qualify.
+The same capped 5/15/30/60-second process backoff and ten-second owned-group fencing apply.
+Ctrl+C and SIGTERM stop the whole session and never relaunch it.
+A gNB startup or replacement attempt that exits before this qualification stops conservatively.

+Each worker also records private monitor-socket `radio_health` schema-v1 datagrams in `radio_health.*.log` JSON Lines.
+The stream retains accepted raw snapshots and per-device intervals, including source/collector gaps, active/closed lifecycle, supported-but-unobserved values, value decreases or counter resets, and first/last native event identity.
+It marks every late, underflow, overflow, queue, missing, or in-flight finding with `candidate_action="observe"` and `qualified=false`.
+Those records are evidence for offline analysis only; they are not restart triggers for UE or gNB and do not establish an RF fault, packet delivery, or a 3GPP threshold.

+Schema v1 currently advertises bounded device slots and TX send, TX async, RX stream, and TX queue metrics.
+The collector distinguishes known counters, known gauges, and bounded future numeric names that remain opaque until documented.
+Requested TX, accepted TX, and delivered TX are separate facts; v1 has no delivered-sample metric.
+A supported counter observed as zero differs from an absent gauge.
+Device ticks are not interpreted unless their companion `*_device_time_valid` value is observed as one.
+The `*_sample_rate_microhz` gauges preserve the actual nominal rate returned by the backend, rounded to the nearest microhertz (divide by 1,000,000 for Hz).
+For example, `7680000005984` means `7680000.005984 Hz`.
+The older `*_sample_rate_hz` gauges are additionally present when the nominal rate is exactly an integer in Hz.
+These are backend-coerced nominal rates, not measurements of oscillator accuracy or requested configuration rates. `tx_send_inflight` and `rx_recv_inflight` preserve pending-call evidence only when the corresponding known accepted/returned sample delta is zero; unavailable deltas remain unavailable rather than becoming zero.
+Native sample counts follow UHD send/recv return semantics per channel for a stream; they are not RF-delivery proof.
+Event counts aggregate per registered device/stream, and valid last metadata includes only the latest channel rather than a per-channel event history.

+The radio-health writer shares the existing `flight-host-budget` and free-space reserve with host and recovery journals.
+It uses the same bounded sequential rotation; a quota or storage loss is retained in final status and never blocks radio work.

 ## Output and optional settings

 With no overrides, each invocation creates: